NivenT/Planet/README.md

 ## Rough Roadmap
 This is a sketch of what I think I should try to do/add next.
 The items are not listed exactly in the order they will be taken care of because (I suspect) there will be a lot of going back and forth between different things as the game is being fleshed out.

+* Add projectiles (e.g. a bullet or a rock)
-* Build a world editor
+* Improve world editor
-  * Allow custom items and enemies
-    * Defined using text files
-  * Add (more) properties to tiles
-    * e.g. A shovel should be able to dig through grass but not rock
-  * Replace ChaiScript with Lua?
-  * I expect this to be the main development stage where a lot things get fleshed out
+  * Allow objects to be deleted or modified after they've been placed
+  * Allow large areas of tiles to be adjusted at once
-* Clean up the code
+* Clean up the code (Optional)
-  * I suspect things to get messy as I'm trying to figure out how to get the world editor working
+  * Things are somehow less messy than I expected
 * Add obstacles (e.g. a crate)
 * Allow for multiple planets in one game with travel between them
    * It's gonna be fun figuring out how to make the transition from planet to outer space back to planet look smooth
+   * Will I ever actually get here or just keep working on the earlier stuff indefinietly?
 * TBA

 # Beyond the Vision